khalid-naami/khalid-naami.github.io/blog/2026-05-07-game-of-probabilities-guide.md

 date: 2026-05-07T14:00:00+00:00
 ---

-# The Game of Probabilities: From Determinism to Stochastic Reality
+# The Game of Probabilities: Stochastic Processes

 In our daily lives, we often seek certainty.
 We want to believe that if we follow a specific path, a specific outcome is guaranteed.
 This is the comfort of **Determinism**.
 However, the financial markets are not deterministic systems; they are **Stochastic Processes**.
 To succeed in trading is to stop looking for certainty and start mastering the game of probabilities.